Freedom of speech is the right to say whatever you like about whatever you like, whenever you like, right? Wrong.

 You might not expect us to say this, but in certain circumstances free speech and freedom of expression can be restricted.

 Governments have an obligation to prohibit hate speech and incitement.
-And restrictions can also be justified if they protect specific public interest or the rights and reputations of others.
+These are dangerous.
+Restrictions can also be justified if they protect specific public interest or the rights and reputations of others.

 Any restrictions on freedom of speech and freedom of expression must be set out in laws that must in turn be clear and concise so everyone can understand them.